A01752391/Videojuego/GDD.md

 ### **Game Flow**

-1. Randomized board is generated and target score for the round is displayed.
+1. A standard mid‑game layout is generated randomly and the target score for the round is displayed.
 2. Player moves using chess logic.
 3. Capture pieces to gain points.
+4. According to the points gained, power-ups are displayed.
-4. Use any power-ups or tickets if available.
+5. Use any power-ups if available.
-5. Once the target score is reached, the shop opens.
-6. Player can spend silver nuggets strategically.
-7. Next round begins, same logic, but with a new board, harder layout
+6. Next round begins, same logic, but with a new board, applying dynamic layout favoring trailing players (advanced pawns, central minor piece, bonus power).
-8. Repeat until defeat or victory.
+7. Repeat until victory or sudden‑death.

 ## _Development_